The Xometry app works best with JavaScript enabled!

 The process is sometimes complicated by the specific pattern to be cut and the need to clear eroded material from the surface.
 The process takes place in an electrolyte bath of paraffin or deionized water.
 This bath acts primarily as a coolant and a semiconductor that enables tightly controlled arcing, but it also makes for a convenient way to flush out debris.
 Wire EDM machines started as a type of arc bandsaw or EDM cutter, built to cut complex 2D shapes.
 However, they have continuously evolved to the point that modern 5-axis wire EDM machines can perform remarkably complex operations.
 For more information, see our guide on the Types of Machining Processes.

-Other names for wire electrical discharge machining (wire EDM) are: spark erosion, spark eroding, wire erosion, wire burning, wire cutting, and die sinking.
+Other names for wire electrical discharge machining (wire EDM) are spark erosion, spark eroding, wire erosion, wire burning, wire cutting, and die sinking.

-What Is Wire EDM Used For?
+How Wire EDM is Used

 Wire EDM is used for the direct, single-stage processing of hard materials from basic billet form to a finished state.
-Its single-stage nature reduces costs and improves toolmaking precision for a range of industries, including: extruder, punch, and die tooling, aerospace, medical equipment, automotive, and electronics.
+Its single-stage nature reduces costs and improves toolmaking precision for a range of industries, including extruder, punch, and die tooling, aerospace, medical equipment, automotive, and electronics.

 This benefit arises from the process’ ability to directly work with pre-hardened tool steels.
 The hardening process can introduce serious internal stresses and distortion/inaccuracy in machined parts.
 The ability to cut pre-hardened materials removes this issue almost entirely.
 The introduction of 5-axis CNC wire EDM machines has increased the breadth of tasks that the technology can undertake.
 The additional degrees of freedom in part design make complex three-dimensional products much more feasible.

-Which Wire Is Used in an EDM Machine?
+The Wire Used in an EDM Machine

 The wire used in an EDM machine comes in various grades and purposes.
 Among the choices are: copper, brass, tungsten, molybdenum, coated (zinc-coated and diffusion-annealed), and steel-core wires.
 The wire acts as the EDM device’s cutting tool.
 Each type of wire affects the machining process in different ways.